Triggering workflows

 • Rule-based fields

-• The use of dimensions in the query is not supported:
+• The system does not support the use of the following dimensions in the query:

 • context.*